secretstartups/handbook/job-families/people-ops/executive-business-administrator/index.html.md

 ### Executive Business Administrator (Intermediate)

-Executive Business Administrators (Intermediate) report to the [Staff Executive Business Administrator to the CEO](/job-families/executive-business-administration/staff-executive-business-administrator-to-the-ceo) or the [Sr. Executive Business Adminstrator, Lead].
-Others report directly to their leaders.
+Executive Business Administrators (Intermediate) typically report to the Sr. Executive Business Adminstrator in their Division.
+Some may report directly to their leaders.

 #### Executive Business Administrator (Intermediate) Job Grade